spale75/piranha/README.md

 * Config reload does not work and may lead to a crash.
 * Extended communities are not yet supported.
 * Piranha is not able to communicate with BGP speakers not conforming to RFC5492 (old speakers).
-* Might not work on 32bits platforms (time_t handling must be improved).
+* MD5 protection is only supported on Linux Kernels.

 ## Copyright